- How to apply

 Code of Ethics

-All members of the St. Clair County Genealogical Society accept and follow the Code of Ethics as published in its Bylaws:
+All members of the St. Clair County Genealogical Society are asked to follow this time-honored Code of Ethics:

 In order to protect the integrity of public records and library materials, I am ethically bound and hereby agree:

-4. That when I have finished viewing any public record or library material, I will return it to the proper or designated place.
+- That when finished viewing any public record or library material, I will return it to the proper or designated place.

 Return mail policy